 *Note: If you have previously purchased a digital version of Rock Island, you will be gifted the updated version on the launch of the Vale yarn line, 5/17/17.

 - 680 total yards of laceweight wool yarn

 - 2 skeins Brooklyn Tweed Vale (100% American Rambouillet wool; 450 yards/50 grams)

-Please note: the stitch patterns in this scarf are charted only.
+Please note: the stitch patterns in this shawl are charted only.